 We generate data licensing and other revenue by (i) offering data products and data licenses that allow our data partners to access, search and analyze historical and real-time data on our platform, which data consists of public Tweets and their content, and (ii) providing mobile advertising exchange services through our MoPub exchange.
 Our data partners generally purchase licenses to access all or a portion of our data for a fixed period.
-We recognize data licensing revenue as the licensed data is made available to our data partners.
+We recognize data licensing revenue as our data partners consume and benefit from their continuous use of the licensed data over time.
 In addition, we operate a mobile ad exchange and receive service fees from transactions completed on the exchange.
 Our mobile ad exchange enables buyers and sellers to purchase and sell advertising inventory and matches buyers and sellers.
-We have determined we are not the principal in the purchase and sale of advertising inventory in transactions between third-party buyers and sellers on the exchange.
+We have determined we are not the principal as it relates to our performance obligation of providing an ad exchange service in the purchase and sale of advertising inventory in transactions between third-party buyers and sellers on the exchange.
 Therefore we report revenue related to our ad exchange services on a net basis.

-Ye ar En ded December 2016 to 2017 2015 to 2016 2017 2016 2015 % Change % Change (in thousands) Advertising services \$ 2,109,987 \$ 2,248,052 \$ 1,994,036 (6)% 13% Data licensing and other 333,312 281,567 223,996 18% 26% Total revenue \$ 2,443,299 \$ 2,529,619 \$ 2,218,032 (3)% 14%
+Yea r Ended Decembe 2017 to 2018 2016 to 2017 2018 2017 % Change % Change (in thousands) Advertising services \$ 2,617,397 \$ 2,109,987 \$ 2,248,052 24% (6)% Data licensing and other 424,962 333,312 281,567 27% 18% Total revenue \$ 3,042,359 \$ 2,443,299 \$ 2,529,619 25% (3)%

-2017 Compared to 2016.
-Revenue in 2017 decreased by \$86.3 million compared to 2016.
+2018 Compared to 2017 .
+Revenue in 2018 increased by \$599.1 million compared to 2017.

-In 2017, advertising revenue decreased by 6% compared to 2016.
+In 2018, advertising revenue increased by 24% compared to 2017.
 The substantial majority of our advertising revenue was generated from our owned and operated platform.
-Advertising revenue generated from the sale of our advertising products on our owned and operated platform in 2017 was \$1.90 billion as compared to \$1.99 billion in 2016.
-Advertising revenue generated from the sale of our advertising products placed on third-party publishers' websites, applications and other offerings in 2017 was \$211.2 million as compared to \$260.2 million in 2016.
-The decrease in advertising revenue from the sale of our advertising products placed on third-party publishers' websites, applications and other offerings in 2017 was driven by significantly lower contribution from TellApart (which was deprecated in 2017), which was offset by strong performance from Twitter Audience Platform.
-TellApart revenue was \$44.6 million in 2017, mainly in the first half of 2017, compared to \$126.4 million in 2016.
+Advertising revenue generated from the sale of our advertising products on our owned and operated platform in 2018 was \$2.46 billion as compared to \$1.90 billion in 2017.
+Advertising revenue generated from the sale of our advertising products placed on third-party publishers' websites, applications and other offerings in 2018 was \$154.4 million as compared to \$217.

-The overall decrease in advertising revenue was primarily attributable to a 52% decrease in average cost per ad engagement offset by a 96% increase in the number of ad engagements in 2017 compared to 2016.
-The decrease in average cost per ad engagement reflects a higher mix of video ad engagements (which have overall lower cost per ad engagement compared to other ad formats) and lower cost per ad engagement across the majority of ad formats compared to the fourth quarter of 2016.
-The increase in ad engagements was driven by a continuing mix shift toward video ad impressions as well as higher click-through rates.
+The overall increase in advertising revenue was primarily attributable to a 55% increase in the number of ad engagements offset by a 20% decrease in cost per ad engagement in 2018 compared to 2017.
+The increase in ad engagements was driven by increased demand and improved clickthrough rates.
+The decrease in cost per ad engagement reflects the ongoing mix shift to video ad engagements (which have overall lower cost per ad engagement compared to other ad formats), higher clickthrough rates, and a slight compression in like for like pricing.